 It instead is OHSU's technology future.
-The geodesic dome rising on OHSU's West Campus in Beaverton is a state-of-the-art data center that will provide for OHSU's computing needs for a decade or more to come.
+The geodesic dome rising on OHSU's West Campus in Hillsboro is a state-of-the-art data center that will provide for OHSU's computing needs for a decade or more to come.
 It also will help lead OHSU scientists, clinicians and researchers into a pioneering era of "big data"—where cutting edge technology will help gather and analyze enormous amounts of biomedical data to better understand and cure disease.

 The new OHSU data center—affectionately called Data Dome—is scheduled to begin operations in July.
 It will be connected to and operate in parallel with OHSU’s existing data center in downtown Portland.

 Its one-of-a-kind design was conceived and created by Perry Gliessman, Director of Technology Services for OHSU’s Information Technology Group (ITG).
 The unique design provides a high-security, high-capacity, high-efficiency computing facility with one of the best power utilization efficiencies in the country.
 This means the center will use about half of the electricity of a data center with a more traditional design.
 Leveraging ambient air cooling, a unique air-flow design and airflow dynamics, this is all accomplished without any of the air conditioning, air ducts, heating systems or exhaust fans found in a traditional data center.
 The geodesic design also provides superior resistance to seismic events and is designed to shed snow or volcanic ash accumulations.